 - CrashPlan PROe

 Welcome to the CrashPlan getting started guide!
 In three easy steps, you can begin backing up the files that mean the most to you.
-Or, for a more detailed introduction to CrashPlan, see the topics in the guide below.
+For a detailed introduction to CrashPlan, see the topics in the guide below.

 Step 1: Install The CrashPlan App

 Download the free CrashPlan app for the version of CrashPlan you want to use.
 Open the downloaded file and follow the prompts to install CrashPlan on your computer.

 Enter your name, email, and choose a password.
 Click Create Account to sign in.